What is dementia with Lewy bodies?

 There are presently over 700,000 people with dementia in the UK and this number is projected to rise to 1,000,000 by 2021 unless a cure is found.
 There are currently about five million people with dementia in the European Union.
 These figures represent only patients; caregivers double or treble the number of people whose lives are directly affected by dementia and relatives and friends increase these numbers further.

 Professor Ian McKeith’s paper on dementia with Lewy bodies

 Much cited paper on DLB by

 Lewy Body Society Founder President Ian McKeith

 Dementia with Lewy bodies (DLB) shares mental symptoms, such as confusion and loss of memory, with Alzheimer’s disease and motor symptoms, such as gait and slow movement, with Parkinson’s disease.
 For that reason it is often misdiagnosed.
 Accurate diagnosis is essential for successful treatment of the disease;

 people with DLB are characteristically highly sensitive to certain drugs which can worsen unpleasant symptoms or even be fatal.

 Dementia with Lewy bodies (DLB) was virtually unknown until the beginning of this century.
 Due in large part to a close collaboration between researchers in the UK, Japan and the USA, it is now recognised as a distinct medical condition and not a variant of Alzheimer’s or Parkinson’s diseases.

 The Lewy Body Society was founded in 2006 in order to support research into DLB and to raise awareness and educate the public, the medical profession and those in healthcare decision-making positions about the disease.
 The first LBS funded research was a PhD studentship in molecular genetics which began in 2007.
-The Society is currently funding research at Cambridge, (University College) London, Newcastle and Southampton Universities.
+The Society is currently funding research at Cambridge, (University College) London and Newcastle Universities.